amin-mousavi/Project-Management-App/README.md

 ---

-##### To start the project along with me just download the start-up file and run available script
+##### To start the project along with me just download the start-up file and run the available script

 ```javascript
 // first install all necessary dependencies